How Your Brand Can Get Involved in College Welcome Week Events

 Connecting Handouts to Your Brand

 The goal is to create a lasting connection.
-When students use your handout weeks later, they should instantly recall your brand and message.
+When students use your handout weeks later, it should help them recall your brand and message.

 Extend Your Reach Online

-In today’s digital world, your Welcome Week presence should extend far beyond your physical booth.
-Here’s how to create a buzz that spreads across campus and beyond.
+In today’s digital world, your Welcome Week presence should extend beyond your physical booth.

 Creating Shareable Moments